sbszachara/psych684/README.md

 https://commonvoice.mozilla.org/en/datasets

-Extrac them anywhere.
-For ease of use, the compressed files and their extracteed contents can remain safely in the local directory during development.
+Extract them anywhere.
+For ease of use, the compressed files and their extracted contents can remain safely in the local directory during development.
 They will be ignored by the .gitignore.

 ### 3.)
 Activate Environment and Run Files